microsoft/live-share/docs/use/vscode.md

  ![VS Code Download](../media/vscode-sign-in-button.png)

 A browser will appear where you can complete the sign-in process.
-You can simply close the browser when done.
+If you are using VS Code on Linux, you'll be prompted to enter a user code once that will be displayed in the browser once you've signed in.
+Otherwise you can simply close the browser.

 If you signed up with an email that **is not already tied to a Microsoft personal, work, or school account or a GitHub account**, use this trick to unblock yourself: